 What does it mean that Scuttlebutt is ‘Open’?

-While Planetary itself is not completely open source, we contribute extensively to the core protocol and platform, and we are committed to being interoperable with other Scuttlebutt clients too, so if you don’t like what we’ve made you can take your identity and your friends somewhere else.
+Planetary itself is open source, and we contribute to the core protocol and platform, and we are committed to being interoperable with other Scuttlebutt clients too, so if you don’t like what we’ve made you can take your identity and your friends somewhere else.

 What is a Decentralized Social Network?